Archima20/Archima20/README.md

 ### 💙💚 Welcome to my page 💚💙

 ## 👩🏻‍💻👩🏻‍🏫 A Software Engineer who loves Data Science 📊📈
-A tech-savvy with a diverse background, merging design, technology, and data analytics expertise with programming languages.
+A tech-savvy with a diverse background in Project management, Web development and Data piplines, merging design, technology, and data analytics expertise with programming languages.
 Experienced in project management, dedicated to supporting successful data-driven and cloud projects.
-Proficient in customer service, project management, and committed to agile principles.
+Proficient in customer service, and project management, and committed to agile principles.
 Skilled in provisioning, configuring, automating, monitoring, and supporting enterprise technical services.

 # About me:
 I'm a computer science Master`s student passionate about writing code, solving problems, and creating user-friendly software.